NikolaLohinski/terraform-provider-jinja/docs/index.md

 ```

 Important notes:
-* This is useful when `strict_undefined = true` is set but you need to handle a missing key gracefully without throwing errors in a template ;
+* This is useful when `strict_undefined = true` is set but you need to handle a missing key without throwing errors in a given template ;
 * The `try` filter behaves poorly if used like a function (as such `try(...)`).
-This is due to a limitation in the underlying Jinja engine, therefore, it asked of the user to prefer using the pipeline syntax with `|` to leverage this filter.
+This is due to a limitation in the underlying Jinja engine.
+Therefore, it is asked of the user to prefer using the pipeline syntax with `|` to leverage this filter.